Tylder/firestore-extended/projects/firestore-extended/additional-docs/actions/delete.md

 ##### Delete all documents in collection

-and documents in sub collections as specified in restaurantSubCollectionQueries, see below for definition.
+Delete all documents and documents in sub collections as specified in restaurantSubCollectionQueries, see below for definition.
 This is quite inefficient since we must fetch all documents and the documents in any subcollection.
 This is ok if the collection is quite small but for larger collections I recommend deleting the collection through the Firebase console.

 This is what happens behind the scenes:

 1. Listens to all restaurants in collection.
-2. Since we only want to get the restaurants once and not continuously listen for updates we do a take(1)
+2. Since we only want to get the restaurants once and not continuously listen for updates we do a take(1) on the observable.
-3. Map the list of restaurants to a list of AngularFirestoreDocuments.
-This is why we add this data to the FirestoreItem when we listen for a document.
+3. Map the list of restaurants to a list of Firestore DocumentReferences.
+This is why we add this data to the `FirestoreMetadata` when we listen for a document.
 It makes any future operations on a document so much faster and cheaper since we already have its path and reference saved.
-4. switchMap to deleteMultipleDeep -> works the same as deleteMultipleDeep except we can give it a list of AngularFirestoreDocuments and it deletes them all asynchronously.
+4. switchMap to deleteMultiple$ -> and it deletes them all given documents asynchronously.

 ```ts
 deleteAllRestaurants$()